embroider-build/embroider/SPEC.md

     import '../css/some-component.css';

-This is interpreted as a build-time directive that ensures that any build that includes the JS file also includes the CSS file.
+This is interpreted as a build-time directive that ensures that before the Javascript module is evaluated, the CSS file's contents will be present in the DOM.

-Q: Does this interfere with the ability to do CSS-in-JS style for people who like that?
+> Q: Does this interfere with the ability to do CSS-in-JS style for people who like that?

-A: No, because that would be a preprocessing step before publication.
+> A: No, because that would be a preprocessing step before publication.
 It’s a choice of authoring format, just like TypeScript or SCSS.

 It is also possible for other packages (including the consuming application) to depend on a CSS file in any of its **allowed dependencies**, from either Javascript or CSS.
 From Javascript it looks like: